Recession-wary Royal Opera launches cinema season

 "I absolutely understand that people are very sensitive to prices in these times.
 We are in difficult circumstances, but nonetheless we are trying to keep those prices down."

-Covent Garden would also launch a programme to draw in senior citizens who tend to be overlooked in the search for the next generation of opera and ballet fans.
+Covent Garden would also launch a program to draw in senior citizens who tend to be overlooked in the search for the next generation of opera and ballet fans.

 The full list of cinema performances this season is as follows: